Activist, Georgia mayor clash over renaming street for Obama

 Rose wants Forrest Street renamed to honor the nation’s first black president.
 He says it was named in 1883 for Confederate Gen. Nathan Bedford Forrest, a Ku Klux Klan leader.

-Gayle said petitioners need to follow a new ordinance that Rose said was designed to thwart the name change.
+Gayle said petitioners need to follow a new ordinance, but Rose said it was designed to thwart the name change.
 It says only one signature can come from each parcel along a road, so multiple signatures from a single apartment complex don’t count.

 Information from: The Valdosta Daily Times, http://valdostadailytimes.com/